Andrew Mavis

-Andrew Spencer Mavis (born September 9, 1976, in Vancouver, British Columbia) is a Canadian basketball player.
+Andrew Spencer Mavis (born September 9, 1976) is a Canadian former professional basketball player.

 Mavis played high school basketball at Richmond Secondary School, where he led the team to a second-place finish at the British Columbia AAA Tournament in his senior year.

 He played college basketball for the Northern Arizona Lumberjacks, a member of the NCAA Division I's Big Sky Conference.
 At the end 1997–98 season Mavis was named the Big Sky Conference Player of the Year.

 Mavis played for Canada at the 2000 Summer Olympics on a team that also featured future NBA Most Valuable Player Steve Nash.